utkarshg6/helpful/Redux.md

 ### Middlewares

-- Middlewares are like extensions to Redux.
+- Middlewares are added while creating the Redux Store.
-- Some Popular Middlewares are:

-  - `redux-logger` - Used to Log Redux State Updates
-  - `redux-thunk` - Used to Handle Async Operations

 ```javascript
 // Import the function from Redux